Let’s learn about the amazing Middle East city of Abu Dhabi.

 Can you drink alcohol in Abu Dhabi?

-Whilst Muslims are forbidden from drinking alcohol, non-Muslims are free to have a drink, but must abide by certain rules.
-For home consumption, non-Muslim expats must have a special drinking licence to purchase alcohol from specialised stores.
+Whilst Muslims are forbidden from drinking alcohol, non-Muslims are free to have a drink but must abide by certain rules.
+For home consumption, non-Muslim expats must have a special drinking licence to purchase alcohol from specialised stores (this was abolished in 2020).

 Tourists can purchase alcohol from licenced premises in Abu Dhabi, primarily bars in hotels.
 Some nightclubs, social clubs and restaurants also have alcohol licenses.